chainguard-images/images/images/static/README.md

 <!--getting:end-->

 <!--body:start-->
+## Upcoming Changes

+On July 15, 2024 the `static:latest` image will move from a Alpine base to a Wolfi base, in-line with all other images in our registry.
+We do not expect this to cause breakages, but encourage all users to test and verify the new version.

+You can test today by migrating to the `cgr.dev/chainguard/static:latest-glibc` image.
+From July 15, the `:latest` and `:latest-glibc` will point to the same image.

+Full details are in [this blog post](https://www.chainguard.dev/unchained/changes-to-static-git-and-busybox-developer-images-2).

 ## Usage

 Chainguard's static Images are meant to be used as a base image only and are not intended to be run directly.